 Intoxication Assault, combined with Intoxication Manslaughter, are some of the most heart-wrenching cases we handle.
-Unlike most criminal offense, these cases prosecute accidents because these accidents arise from the volitional act of becoming intoxicated.
-These cases are devastating to the victims, their families as well as the defendant and the defendant’s family.
+Unlike most criminal offense, these cases prosecute accidents that arise from the volitional act of becoming intoxicated.
+These cases are devastating to victims and their families, as well as the defendant and the defendant’s family.

 Intoxication Assault in Texas

-Intoxication Assault is defined in Penal Code 49.07 and it occurs when someone causes serious bodily injury to another because the person was driving while intoxicated.
+Intoxication Assault is defined in Penal Code 49.07.
+It occurs when someone causes serious bodily injury to another because the person was driving while intoxicated.
 These cases can be complex because there is often more than one cause of an accident.
 Prosecutors may counter some of these challenges to your case by adding additional charges.
 For instance, a prosecutor may add the following charges:

 Vehicular Manslaughter: Pursuant to Penal Code Section 19.04, Vehicular Manslaughter occurs when a person causes the death of another person while recklessly operating a motor vehicle.
 This offense is a felony of the second degree.